Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 Legionary Minion is put back slightly.

 Druid Minion reaches inside her confusion of cloak folds as she steps up to him.
 “Ahh, yes, he must have fine taste to allow arrogant slaughterers like you in the fold.
-You animals here to edge in on our land?”
+You animals here to edge in on our land again?”

 He leans forward, insulting her with his stature.
 “What would I care about some sheep-shagging, shit-smearing barbar-“